-The Company's Board of Directors has determined that Dick Milliken qualifies as an "Audit Committee financial expert" within the meaning of this Item 16A.
-Mr. Milliken is "independent" for purposes of the listing rules of NASDAQ.
+The Company's Board of Directors has determined that both Dick Milliken and Geoff Doherty qualify as "Audit Committee financial experts" within the meaning of this Item 16A.
+Mr. Milliken and Mr. Doherty are "independent" for purposes of the listing rules of NASDAQ.